josephquested/redux-breakout/README.md

 })
 ```

 What's happening in that `onClick`?
-We're getting an anonymous function to call our props function.
+We're getting an anonymous function to call our `props.changeMood()` function.
 That seems kind of unnecessary.
 I agree, but currently React automatically calls button `onClick` functions when they render for some reason.
 Wrapping them in an additional anonymous function seems to fix that issue.
 If you know why, let me know.
 It's annoying.

 Currently that `onClick` is calling `this.props.changeMood()`.
 That might be a slight issue, given that `changeMood()` doesn't actually exist.
 So let's create it up in our parent element, `FamilyMember.js`.